Mohit21GoJs/generator-express/README.md

 :label: Answer the questions in prompt or pass options from cli.

-* For help in checking available options use command `yo generator-express-custom-boilerplate --help`
+:label: For help in checking available options use command `yo generator-express-custom-boilerplate --help`

 ## Running the project locally